Sydney is growing immensely. So what do you buy, an Apartment or Land? Far out I hate decisions.

 These areas generally have a railway station, bus networks, shops, schools and parks around.

 These are immediately more interesting to a renter than a house.
+Especially if they are fully furnished and owned by a company like StayTony.

 Do your research

 I say it a lot, but it is true.
 Nobody really has the exact same investment circumstance.
 For some, a home may be a better option for investment for your portfolio, whereas an apartment may be better for another.
+There also so much more that goes into getting a place, for example filling it with furniture can be a hard and stressful time.
+People spend ages looking at mattress sizes when they want to find the right one.
+Everything is an investment when it comes to getting your own place though.

 Just do your research, and see which one achieves your goals for you.
 If you are looking at buying, or selling a house, you should contact some house removal companies to make the whole process less stressful for you.